christopheradams1995/BlixsTheZombie/README.md

  * A: Common zombies which take off one health when hit.
  * B: Witches which follow you and kill you instantly.
  * C: The Boss!
 Faster and stronger version of the common zombie.
-Just like the
- * witch it will kill you instantly when it touches you.
+Just like the witch, it will kill you instantly when it touches you.
  */

  This is my first game using java.
 I plan to convert it to actionScript 3.0 in the future.
 The game lacks in game mechanics